hn3000/doxic/test/alignment.js.md

 Some more Text.

     <--- (arrows should be aligned)
-    window.alert('just some code -- no options, therefor not runnable');
+    window.alert('just some code -- no options, therefore not runnable');
     /* this block should be right next to "More text that could have been..." */

 ## Usage